Apache Pivot: BXML

 In Apache Pivot, the GUI usually is designed using BXML files.
 BXML is an XML-based markup language for simplifying the construction of Java object hierarchies.
 While it is most often used to define the user interface of an Apache Pivot application, it is not limited to user interface construction, and can actually be used to create hierarchies of any object type.
 In the case of Apache Pivot the designer can place the WTK-components and set their properties without writing a single line of Java code.
 In more complex projects there usually is one class file for each BXML file to hold the logic, though there are other possibilities.

 Scripting

 Apache Pivot supports all JSR 223 scripting languages to script the BXML files.
 It is even possible to create an entire Pivot application without any compiled code at all.
 The script fragments can either be placed inside certain tags directly inside a BXML file, or in external files which get included during runtime.

 Non-GUI features

-The WTK is just one part of Pivot, but it is a complete rich web application framework.
-Pivot has its own Collection API (to ease synchronizing the contents to the GUI) and APIs for accessing REST web services and parsing RSS, JSON and XML.
+Pivot includes its own Collection API for synchronizing data to the GUI, and APIs for accessing REST web services and parsing RSS, JSON and XML.